Nowadays, at-home clear aligner services like Byte and Candid make the process of straightening your teeth just discreet, but convenient too.

 Can I drink coffee when using Candid or Byte?

 You can, but you shouldn’t.
 Aligners from Candid and Byte are fairly stain-resistant, but you should generally avoid eating or drinking colored liquids and foods while wearing your aligners.
 Water is a safe bet, though.

 Are there any hidden costs?

-Candid and Byte don’t really have any hidden costs.
-What you see is what you get, especially since they include the first set of post-treatment retainers for free.
-With either company, however, you’ll need to purchase new post-treatment retainers occasionally.
+These providers don’t really have hidden any costs.
+With either company, you’ll need to purchase new post-treatment retainers occasionally.
 They do wear out over time.